-At present, there are four six developed parks in the City: Heber Olsen Park, the playing fields behind the new River Heights Elementary School, the DUP Park, and the Hillside Park, Saddlerock Park, and Stewart Hill Park.
+At present, there are six developed parks in the city: Heber Olsen Park, the playing fields behind River Heights Elementary School, DUP Park, Hillside Park, Saddlerock Park, and Stewart Hill Park.

 Heber Olsen Park is six acres in size and is next to the former elementary school and city office building.
 Within this park is Ryan's Place Park (playground), built in the spring of 2007.
 Adjacent to Ryan's Place Park are tennis courts, playing fields and a pavilion area for public use.